Canal du Midi

 From the Atlantic Ocean to the Mediterranean sea

-The Midi canal was built in the 17th century.
-It is a UNESCO world heritage site and among the most popular routes here in France.
-Step back in time as you explore the ancient trading ports and medieval towns and villages.
+The Canal du Midi was built in the 17th century.
+It is a UNESCO world heritage site and one of the most popular routes in France.
+Step back in time as you explore ancient trading ports, medieval towns, and villages.

 7 hotel barge cruises